SEvernham/s3-access-logging/README.md

 This solution provides comprehensive S3 access logging with both real-time monitoring and long-term archival capabilities, suitable for security auditing, compliance, and operational monitoring requirements.

 ### License
-This solution is provided as-is for educational and operational purposes.
-Review and test thoroughly before deploying in production environments.
+This solution is provided as-is for educational and testing purposes.

+PRODUCTION DEPLOYMENT NOTICE
+This solution is intended as a reference architecture and is provided as educational and testing purposes only.
+Required before production deployment:
+  - Error handling implementation
+  - Logging implementation
+  - Compliance validation
+  - High availability configuration
+  - Performance optimization
+No warranty is provided, express or implied.
+Production use requires thorough evaluation and testing for your specific environment.